 That’s similar to what’s really going on when we use intimidating behavior.
 We may not be aware of it at the time, but chances are we’re feeling threatened in some deep, psychological way.
 If this person doesn’t back down or give in, our sense of wellbeing is somehow going to be compromised.

 When my wife said negative, critical things about me in a quarrel, I was letting her define me as a bad or inadequate person.
-When she didn’t listen to me, it meant she did like respect me and I had no influence with my partner.
+When she didn’t listen to me, it meant she didn’t like or respect me and I had no influence with my partner.
 Both felt awful, and I thought I couldn’t let her think or say those things about me.

 I tried to get her to change her thoughts, words, and actions by intimidating her.
 This wasn’t a planned strategy, but a subconscious course of action conjured up in my mind.
 It also wasn’t a good or effective plan, but simply a desperate and dysfunctional attempt at self-protection.